TransientObject/SpamDetectionTwitter/README.md

 know the implications of hitting a bad URL.
 This can be detected and eliminated only to an extent, partly due to the high volume of tweets that ows through the network during this time.

+There has been a lot of works going on recently to detect spammers.

+Our work can be split as,

+1. Collection of Data.
+Ground Truth has been obtained from http://homepages.dcc.ufmg.br/ ~fabricio/spammerscollection.html, the author of the first paper.
+Similarly Ground truth for Non Spammers are collected.
+Lastly, users who tweeted about trending topics are identified as a test set.
+2. Constructing the Classifier.
+Using weka, an opensource tool for machine learning, a classifier is generated from the groundtruth.
+3. Analysis of the features.
+Out of the 58 features (we use only 58 of the 62), we analyze what features are more important in the decision making process.

+3 Twitter users' features and Main Result

+We evaluate 58 features of the pre-classified dataset of spammers and non-spammer users.
+The 58 features would be divided into two category: content attributes and user behavior attributes.
+Content attributes are properties of the text of tweets posted by users, which capture specific properties related to the way users write tweets.
+User behavior attributes capture specific properties of the user behavior in terms of the posting frequency, social interactions, and in uence on the Twitter network.

+3.1 Content Attributes
+In total, we have 37 attributes related to content of the tweets.
+That is, number of URLs in each tweet, number of hashtags, number of words on each tweet, number of users mentioned in each tweet, number of character, count of numbers and so on.
+The list of attributes can be found in the appendix

+3.2 User behavior Attributes
+In total, we have 21 attributes about the user behavior.
+As assumed and according to the measurement of our dataset, spammers are more likely to have less followers, more followees, lower number of times the user was mentioned, lower number of times the user was replied to, lower number of times the user replied someone, lower number of followees of the users followers (since they are more likely to be spammers as well), more fixed time between tweets, and more fixed tweets posted per day and per week.